Infinite-Dimensional Algebraic $\mathfrak{Spin}$($N$) Structure in Extended/Higher Dimensional SUSY Holoraumy for Valise and On-Shell Supermultiplet Representations: Examples of Holoraumy in Higher Dimensions

-and considering the remaining field components to depend only on the 6D coordinates.
+We consider the remaining field components to depend only on the 6D coordinates.
 The bosonic algebra reduces to that in Eq.~(\ref{e:10DBosonicAlgebra}) with indices ranging over the 6D values in Eq.~\eqref{e:6Dindices}.
 The bosonic holoraumy reduces to

 with the four-form dual Maxwell tensor equal to

 and with $\epsilon_{\k\l\m\n\r\s}$ the completely antisymmetric Levi-Civita tensor in 6D.
 In the above calculations we have made use of the following relationship, valid in 6D